john-science/python_for_scientists/classes/01_control_statements/lecture_01.5.md

 #### The continue Statement

-The `continue` statement is used inside a `for` or `while` loop, skipping the rest of this iteration and going to the next items in the list.
+The `continue` statement is used inside a `for` or a `while` loop, skipping the rest of this iteration and fast forwarding to the next item in the list.
 Let us look at a couple examples:

     for letter in 'Python':
         if letter == 'h':